Avoiding a pinched cervical nerve

-If, despite your best efforts, you experience a pinched cervical nerve, visit your physician for information on your treatment options.
+If, despite your best efforts, you experience a pinched cervical nerve, visit your doctor for information on your treatment options.
 In most cases, a pinched nerve from a mild neck injury will respond to conservative treatments, such as pain medication, ice therapy and a little rest.
-In the event that your pain persists for several weeks, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can accomplish nerve decompression without the risks and rehabilitation^ of traditional open spine surgery.
+If you have been diagnosed with a spine condition and your pain persists for several weeks despite conservative treatments, contact Laser Spine Institute.
+Our minimally invasive outpatient spine surgery can accomplish nerve decompression with less risk of complication compared to traditional open spine surgery.^